Way Too Early: History

 Phil Griffin, President of MSNBC, announced the show on July 15, 2009, and described it as a "pre-game show" for Morning Joe.
 Mike Barnicle often filled in for original host Willie Geist, jokingly referring to the show as "Way Too Old (or Elderly) with Mike Barnicle", while Peter Alexander also covered for Geist.
 On September 24, 2012, NBC News announced that Geist would be named co-host of the 9 a.m. hour of Today, filling the co-host slot formerly held by Savannah Guthrie (who now anchors the 7-9 a.m. portion of the morning program).

 The original executive producer was Chris Licht, who was also the co-creator and executive producer of Morning Joe before leaving MSNBC to become executive producer of CBS This Morning and Vice President of Programming at CBS.

 Way Too Early was not branded "Brewed by Starbucks" like Morning Joe until the sponsorship deal expired in September 2013.
 Both shows had similar graphics packages, are broadcast from the same set, and frequently reference each other.

 On May 8, 2013, MSNBC announced that CNBC reporter Brian Shactman would be the new regular host of Way Too Early.
 He began his anchoring duties for the show May 13, 2013.

 On January 3, 2014, MSNBC announced that Thomas Roberts would be the new regular host of Way Too Early starting on January 13.
 Roberts left in mid 2015 to do various daytime anchor duties, with no guest host announced.

 Way Too Early aired its final regular edition on July 22, 2016, from July 25 to August 12, 2016, Way Too Early expanded to 1 hour, taking over First Look briefly.
 The next Monday, Way Too Early was replaced by Morning Joe First Look, with a few former Way Too Early segments blended into the second half-hour.

 On September 10, 2020, MSNBC announced it would replace First Look with a revival of Way Too Early, now anchored by Kasie Hunt, starting on September 21.
 Hunt left the program and NBC News on July 16, 2021, departing for a job at CNN (initially at its short-lived streaming service CNN+, but later moving to its competing early-morning program Early Start in August 2023).
 In the meantime, the show was hosted by a rotation of guest anchors, including, in particular, Jonathan Lemire; on October 25, it was announced that Lemire would become the new regular host.

-On December 9, 2024, it was announced that Lemire would move to the 6 a.m. hour of Morning Joe, with Ali Vitali succeeding Lemire as host of Way Too Early beginning on January 6, 2025.
+On December 9, 2024, it was announced that Lemire would become a co-host of the 9 a.m. hour of Morning Joe, with Ali Vitali succeeding Lemire as host of Way Too Early beginning on January 6, 2025.